elixir-circuits/circuits_gpio/PORTING.md

    GPIO. `Circuits.GPIO` creates a NIF resource (Elixir Reference) for each GPIO.

-`Circuits.GPIO` interfaces with Elixir using Erlang's NIF interface.
+`Circuits.GPIO` uses Erlang's NIF interface.
 NIFs have the downside of being able to crash the Erlang VM.
 Experience with Elixir/ALE has given many of us confidence that this won't be a problem.

 ## Code modifications